taranewman/csc525_project/README.md

 ### Holobee_ARGs_gene_regions.fasta
 This file contains the fasta files of the gene regions of the species matching the ARGs found in the ABRicate search results in Abricate_HolobeeResults_NCBI_AMRFinderPlus.txt

+### Abricate_on_Megahit_contigs.txt
+This file contains the ABRicate search results of the contigs assembled by MEGAHit against the NCBI AMRFinderPlus database.

+### Abricate_on_discarded_contigs.txt

+This file contains the ABRicate search results of the contigs discarded by Metabat against the NCBI AMRFinderPlus database.

+### Abricate_on_Metabat_bins.txt
+This file contains the ABRicate search results of the bins from Metabat against the NCBI AMRFinderPlus database.